rabser/moodle-auth_googleoauth2/README.md

 In order to use to store the access token you must set the config with: set_config('saveaccesstoken', 1, 'auth/googleoauth2');

+### Composer
+I deliver the vendor content in the repository.
+It makes easy to download the zip file from Github and upload it in Moodle.org.
+Moodle.org is not able to create a package from Github (with vendor libs) yet.

 ### Continueous integration
 [![Build Status](https://api.shippable.com/projects/546da22ad46935d5fbbe1761/badge?branchName=master)](https://app.shippable.com/projects/546da22ad46935d5fbbe1761/builds/latest)